Gottox/node-pdfutils/README.md

 To install pdfutils you have to install libpoppler-glib first.

-Under Debian execute:
+Using Debian execute:

 	apt-get install libpoppler-glib-dev libpoppler-glib8 libcairo2-dev libcairo2

-Under MacOS using Macports use:
+Using MacOS and Macports:

 	port install poppler

+or if you prefere brew:

+	brew install poppler --with-glib
+	PKG_CONFIG_PATH=/usr/X11/lib/pkgconfig npm install pdfutils

 Then install pdfutils